Cleaning fish is probably the least enjoyable part of the catch-clean-cook-eat process, but it must be done.

 And the easiest fish of all to prepare?
 Skates and rays.
 Cleaning squid, octopus and cuttlefish is a straightforward affair too - once you know how to do it.

-Unlike filleting, where both sides of the fish are removed independently, steaking requires that the fish is scaled and the fish cleaned first.
+Unlike filleting, where both sides of the fish are removed independently, steaking requires that the fish is scaled, de-finned and cleaned first.
+Then...

 Scale it, gut it, remove the gills if you're leaving the head on, and grill it on the barbie.
 A perfect approach for pan-sized fish.